vardumper/extended-htmldocument/templates/storybook/README.md

 # Storybook pre-set with all HTML5 elements as atoms

 Schema-first auto-generated Storybook stories for all HTML5 elements with built-in validation for best consistency.
+This Storybook uses Javascript for each story - not relying on MDX, Rect or other templating languages.

 ## Setup